 Signing Up to Take the Exam

 You can register to take the exam on the Prometric website and schedule a time to take each part of the special enrollment exam.
 Each part is typically given on a separate day.
-The fee is $111.94 per exam part as of 2017 for a total of $335.82.
+Check the Prometric website for the current fees involved in taking the exam.

-Choose a test site and test dates when you register with Thomson Prometric.
+Choose a test site and test dates when you register.
 There are test sites throughout the United States and all over the world so you can choose the location that's most convenient for you.

 Now It's Time to Start Studying